Henderson Gamecocks: History

-Beginning Piedmont League play on April 24, 1929, the Henderson Bunnies placed 5th in the six–team Piedmont League regular season standings.
+Beginning Piedmont League play on April 24, 1929, the Henderson Bunnies placed fifth in the six–team Piedmont League regular season standings.
 The Bunnies ended the regular season with a record of 54–85, playing under manager and "Bunnies" namesake Bunny Hearn.
 On May 24, 1929, Hearn was replaced as manager by Lewis Murphy.
-Other managers were Guy Winston and Lee Gooch.
-Henderson finished 32.5 games behind the 1st place Durham Bulls in the final Piedmont League regular season standings.
+Other managers during the season were Guy Winston and Lee Gooch.
+Henderson finished 32.5 games behind the first place Durham Bulls in the final Piedmont League regular season standings.
 The Bunnies did not qualify for the two–team playoffs won by the Greensboro Patriots.

-Continuing in their second season of play, the renamed Henderson "Gamecocks" won the 1930 Piedmont League pennant.
-The Henderson Gamecocks placed 1st in the six–team Piedmont League regular season standings, ending the regular season with a record of 78–63, playing under manager Jimmy Teague.
-Henderson finished 9.0 games ahead the 2nd place Durham Bulls in the Piedmont League regular season standings and qualified for the two–team playoff.
+Continuing in their second season of play, the team became known as the Henderson "Gamecocks" and won the 1930 Piedmont League pennant.
+The Gamecocks placed first in the six–team Piedmont League regular season standings, ending the regular season with a record of 78–63, playing under manager Jimmy Teague.
+Henderson finished 9.0 games ahead the second place Durham Bulls in the Piedmont League regular season standings and qualified for the two–team playoff.
 The Durham Bulls defeated the Henderson 4 games to 3 in the Finals.

-In their final season of play, the 1931 Henderson Gamecocks played in the final season of eight–team Piedmont League, which expanded, adding the Asheville Tourists and Charlotte Hornets franchises.
-The Gamecocks ended their final season in 7th place.
-With a record of 51–82, playing under managers Jimmy Teague and Mack Arnette, the Gamecocks finished 42.5 games behind the 1st place Charlotte Hornets in the final regular season standings.
+In their final season of play, the 1931 Henderson Gamecocks played in the eight–team Class C level Piedmont League, which expanded in 1931 adding the Asheville Tourists and Charlotte Hornets franchises.
+The Gamecocks ended their final season in seventh place.
+With a record of 51–82, playing under managers Jimmy Teague and Mack Arnette, the Gamecocks finished 42.5 games behind the first place Charlotte Hornets in the final regular season standings.
 Henderson did not qualify for the two–team playoff, won by the Charlotte Hornets.
-The Piedmont League permanently folded following the 1931 season.
+The Piedmont League was elevated to a Class B level league following the 1931 season.

+The Henderson Gamecocks did not return to play in 1932 and the team was replaced in the 1932 eight-team Piedmont League by the Wilmington Pirates franchise.

 Henderson, North Carolina has not hosted another minor league team.